ahocevar/ahocevar.github.io/_posts/2015-02-17-trilogy-of-error.markdown

 **The solution.** After recapturing what had happened since June 2015, I came to the conclusion that so many regressions with a single component can only be caused by code that is too complicated.
 Bingo!
 Why do selected features trigger different hit detection results than features that just sit quitely on a vector layer?
 They shouldn't!
 Now I'm hoping that [#4854](https://github.com/openlayers/ol3/pull/4854) - with relevant new tests - puts an end to the never ending feature selection and hit detection story.

+I've been working as a software developer long enough to *feel* when something is wrong in my code.
+And I've had this feeling since I fixed the first regression that was reported after the removal of `ol.FeatureOverlay`.
+The reason why I'm writing this now is because after all these months with regressions and fixes, it finally *feels* right.

+Usually it does not take me that long to get things right.
 Hopefully not to be continued - I'd rather spend my time watching Run Lola Run again :-).